Spreading Nonviolence in the World

 1) In person at the Gandhi House at 929 South Plymouth Ave.
 Rochester, NY 14608

-2) Visiting the local Rochester Barnes & Noble location in College Town
+2) At the local Rochester Barnes & Noble location in College Town

 Our goal is to increase people’s understanding about nonviolence in a way that is informative, interactive, and inspirational by communicating the message of hope and peace that Gandhi fought so hard to achieve in his brilliant lifetime.